bofrede/django-bootstrap-rm/README.md

 Heroku looks for a `Procfile` in order to understand how to run your app.
 Open it.

-The easiest way to deploy to Heroku would be to just push to it's remote:
+The easiest way to deploy to Heroku would be to push to it's remote:
 ```
 heroku login
 heroku git:remote -a django-boostrap